Anise: Cultivation

 Anise was first cultivated in Egypt and the Middle East, and was brought to Europe for its medicinal value.
 It has been cultivated in Egypt for approximately 4,000 years.

 Anise plants grow best in light, fertile, well-drained soil.
 The seeds should be planted as soon as the ground warms up in spring.
 Because the plants have a taproot, they do not transplant well after being established so they should either be started in their final location or be transplanted while the seedlings are still small.

 Production

 Western cuisines have long used anise to flavor dishes, drinks, and candies.
 The word is used for both the species of herb and its licorice-like flavor.
-The most powerful flavor component of the essential oil of anise, anethole, is found in both anise and an unrelated spice indigenous to northern China called star anise (Illicium verum) widely used in South Asian, Southeast Asian and East Asian dishes.
+The most powerful flavor component of the essential oil of anise, anethole, is found in both anise and an unrelated spice indigenous to South China called star anise (Illicium verum) widely used in South Asian, Southeast Asian and East Asian dishes.
 Star anise is considerably less expensive to produce and has gradually displaced P. anisum in Western markets.
-While formerly produced in larger quantities, by 1999 world production of the essential oil of anise was only 8 tons, compared to 400 tons of star anise.
+While formerly produced in larger quantities, by 1999 world production of the essential oil of anise was 8 tons, compared to 400 tons of star anise.